ameera3/OCR_Expiration_Date/README.md

 ## Creating and supporting the Google+Tesseract ensemble

-Traineddata Files -- There are four custom dot matrix traineddata files, 5x5_Dots_FT_500.traineddata, DotMatrix_FT_500.traineddata, Dotrice_FT_500.traineddata, dotOCRDData1.traineddata.
+Traineddata Files -- There are eight custom dot matrix traineddata files.
 These .traineddata files were created by fine-tuning Tesseract’s LSTM neural network on the respective dot matrix fonts.
-These are the four models used in the current Tesseract ensemble.
+These are the eight models used in the current Tesseract ensemble.

-gplust_ensemble.py -- This program produces the Google+Tesseract ensemble output from the Google Document Text Detection API and our four .traineddata files.
+gplust_ensemble.py -- This program produces the Google+Tesseract ensemble output from the Google Document Text Detection API and our eight .traineddata files.

-tesseract_ensemble.py -- This program produces the Tesseract ensemble output from the four .traineddata files.
+tesseract_ensemble.py -- This program produces the Tesseract ensemble output from the eight .traineddata files.

-dot_training_text.txt -- The training data that is used to fine-tune Tesseract's neural network to the four dot matrix fonts.
+dot_training_text.txt -- The training data that is used to fine-tune Tesseract's neural network to the eight dot matrix fonts.

 Prepare_Training_Text.ipynb -- Used to create dot_training_text.txt

 ## Reporting Results

-Adding Google Document Text Detection to Ensemble -- The first column gives the results for Google Document Text Detection’s API with no image processing.
-The second column gives the results of my Google + Tesseract ensemble with no image processing.
-The third column gives the results for Google’s Document Text Detection API with my image processing.
+**Adding Google Document Text Detection to Ensemble** -- The first column gives the results for Google Document Text Detection’s API with no image processing.
+The second column gives the results for Google’s Document Text Detection API with my image processing.
+Observe that my image processing increases the average character accuracy by over 6%.

+The third column gives the results of my Google + Tesseract ensemble with no image processing.
+Comparing with the second column, we see that the Google + Tesseract ensemble's character accuracy is a 4% improvement on that of the Google Document Text Detection API on the raw images.

 The last column gives the results for my Google + Tesseract ensemble with my image processing.
+Comparing with the third column, we see that my image processing increases the average accuracy of the Google + Tesseract ensemble by over 10%.
+Comparing with the second column, we see that the Google + Tesseract character accuracy ensemble outperforms that of the Google Document Text Detection API by 8% on the processed images.

+At the bottom, the average character accuracy for all the models as well as the number of perfectly OCRed samples are computed.

+**Ensemble Accuracy** -- Each column gives the accuracy of the corresponding model on each of the 75 test images.
+Considering the first column, we see that Tesseract, without any training, has a 55% character accuracy on the test set.
+Comparing the third through tenth columns with the first, we see that fine-tuning Tesseract on dot matrix fonts increases the character accuracy to 65-70%.
+The second column shows that the Google Document Text Detection API has an average character accuracy of 79% on the test set.

+The eleventh column reveals that, by ensembing the Google Document Text Detection API with the eight fine-tuned Tesseract models, we can achieve an average character accuracy of 87% on the test set.
+The twelfth column shows that the best possible character accuracy that could theoretically have been achieved by such an ensemble is 89%.
+The thirteenth column shows how many of the models achieved the best possible accuracy.

+The eleventh column is also color-coded to highlight its performance on each example.
+A dark blue accuracy means that the ensemble achieved the unique best accuracy on that example.
+A light blue accuracy means that the ensemble achieved the best possible accuracy on that example, but the best accuracy was not unique.
+An orange accuracy means that the ensemble achieved an accuracy strictly between the best and the worst possible accuracies.
+A red accuracy means that the ensemble chose the worse possible accuracy.

+At the bottom, the average character accuracy for all the models as well as the number of perfectly OCRed samples are computed.

+**Comparison Google Text Detection versus Tesseract Ensemble** -- The first column gives the results for the Google Text Detection API with no image processing.
+The second column gives the results for the pure Tesseract ensemble with no image processing.
+Comparing the first and second columns, we see that the pure Tesseract ensemble's character accuracy outperforms that of the Google Text Detection API by 12% on the raw images.

+The third column gives the results of the Google Text Detection API with my image processing.
+Comparing with the first column, we see that my image processing increases the average character accuracy by 6%.

+The last column gives the results for the pure Tesseract ensemble with my image processing.
+Comparing with the third column, we see that the pure Tesseract ensemble's character accuracy outperforms that of the Google Text Detection API by 9% on the processed images.
+Comparing with the second column, we see that my image processing increases the average character accuracy by 3%.

 At the bottom, the average character accuracy as well as the number of perfectly OCRed samples are computed.
-For the ensemble columns, a red percentage mean that the ensemble performed worse than Google on this example (compare with the column on the left).
-Similarly, a green percentage in an ensemble column means that the ensemble performed better than Google on this example.

-Comparison Google Text Detection versus Tesseract Ensemble -- The first column gives the results for the Google Text Detection API with no image processing.
-The second column gives the results of the Google Text Detection API with my image processing.
-The last column gives the results for my Tesseract ensemble with my image processing.
-At the bottom, the average character accuracy as well as the number of perfectly OCRed samples are computed.
+**Average Confidence** -- Each column gives the confidence of the corresponding model on each of the 75 test images.
+At the bottom, the average confidence across all 75 test examples are computed for all the models.

 ## Image-processing pipeline